vekatze/neut/book/src/benchmarks.md

 You may want to read [the Dockerfile in the repository](https://github.com/vekatze/neut/blob/main/build/Dockerfile) to get the list of additional dependencies for running benchmarks.
 The list includes npm, hyperfine, etc.

 Please tell me (hopefully gently) if some of the results are unfair because of reasons I overlooked.

+---

+[^bubble]: I honestly don't know why the Haskell version is faster here on macOS.
+Please let me know if you happen to see why.